|Sitemap||BSB Education||Lectures||Patient Earth||Search|

 Baleen plates of a cetacean

-It is a 45 minute lecture with all the facts about whales & dolphins
+It is a 55 minute lecture with all the facts about Whales + Dolphins

-The more we know about trees the better we can understand
+The more we know about ocean life the better we can understand the problems of over-fishing.

 Our oceans and the whales that live in there are endangered.